Genez-io/genezio-documentation/docs/tutorials/create-react-app-genezio-auth.md

 };
 ```

 You can now test it!
 Run `npm run dev` in the `client/` folder to test locally the web app.
 Navigate to http://localhost:5173/signup and enter your information.
 You must use a real email account because a confirmation email will be sent to verify the email's authenticity.
 This step is necessary to activate the account; otherwise, it won't work.
 Also, ensure you set a password that includes at least 8 characters, one capital letter, and one special character.
-We haven't implemented comprehensive error handling yet, so you might encounter a general error message if one of the input is incorrect.
+We haven't implemented comprehensive error handling yet, so you might encounter a general error message if one of the inputs is incorrect.

 Check your email inbox for the confirmation message.
 Click the link inside to verify your account.
 Great job!